When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “I’m Ms. Pittman from St. Mark’s Hospital administration.
 You were brought in through emergency, but now that you’re in the in-patient section and finally awake, we need to complete your admission paperwork.
 Do you have an insurance card?”

-“Uh, no. My folks take care of that.”
+“Uh, my folks take care of that.”

 “How can I get in touch with your parents?”